-- 1. Open the Amazon VPC console at https://console.amazonaws.cn/vpc/. - 2.
+- Open the Amazon VPC console at https://console.amazonaws.cn/vpc/. - 2.
 In the navigation pane, choose Route tables, and then select the route table. - 3.
 From the Subnet associations tab, choose Edit subnet associations. - 4.
-Clear the checkbox for the subnet. - 5.
-Choose Save associations.
+Clear the checkbox for the subnet. - Choose Save associations.

-Control traffic entering your VPC with a gateway route table
+Control traffic entering your VPC using a gateway route table